yuki04160/EDA-Customer-Churn-in-Telecom/README.md

 # EDA - Customer Churn in Telcom
 Before modeling, I followed the extensive step-by-step guide from [A Comprehensive Guide to Data Exploration](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/#one) and performed EDA in R using Kaggle dataset - [Telco Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn).
 ## Introduction
 By conducting exploratory data analysis (EDA), we can gain insight into a dataset, examine variables, detect anomalies, and prepare data before applying a predictive model.
 Thus, EDA could help to increase the accuracy of the models since good input quality will lead to good output quality.
-With that being said, this post aims to carefully walk through and understand each step in EDA .
+With that being said, this post aims to carefully walk through and understand each step in EDA process.
 ## Steps
 1. Variable Identification
    - Predictor and Target